ionous/tapestry/docs/content/tell-format/tell-format-2.md

 # Json

 There is a wholly different, alternative file format to `.tell` which uses the `.if` extension and contains [`json`](https://en.wikipedia.org/wiki/JSON) data.
 This is the format that Tapestry uses to save commands to the story database.
-It is more verbose than `tell`.
-For instance, all plain-text sections must be manually wrapped in `Declare:`and `Comment:` commands.

-It is unlikely anyone would want to author files using `.if`.
+It's more verbose than `tell`, and all of its plain-text sections must be manually wrapped in `Declare:`and `Comment:` commands...
+It is therefore unlikely anyone would want to author files using `.if`.
 But, it exists.

 ```json
 {